atnitesh/tasks/README.md

 API versioning is there to enable different versions of API (`api/v1`).

 - Endpoints:
-  Endpoints are organized in separate folders under the components folder for different functionalities (e.g., login, signup, create post, get user feed).
+  Endpoints are organized in separate folders under the `components` folder for different functionalities (e.g., login, signup, create post, get user feed).

-  - /api/v1/login and /api/v1/signup: Handle user authentication and registration and stores hash password of user using bcrypt library for security
+  - `/api/v1/login` and `/api/v1/signup`: Handle user authentication and registration and stores hash password of user using `bcrypt` library for security.
+Generates JWT token and authenticates user identity through it for various protected routes.
-  - /api/v1/posts/create: Creates a new post.
+  - `/api/v1/posts/create`: Creates a new post.
+The visibility can vary from private to public.
-  - /api/v1/posts/feed: Retrieves a user's feed based on his/her followers, taking into account visibility and recent posts.
+  - `/api/v1/posts/feed`: Retrieves a user's feed based on his/her followers, taking into account visibility and recent posts.
+Only non-private posts can be seen on user's feed.
-  - /api/v1/users/:id/follow: Allow users to follow some other user
+  - `/api/v1/users/:id/follow`: Allow users to follow some other user

+  In order to perform the last 3 endpoints, user should be authenticated first.
+This is done by adding a `authRequiredHook` as a pre handler in `v1.ts`.

 - Database Schema:
   The database schema includes tables for users, device_tokens, follows, and posts, along with necessary constraints and foreign keys.